 Best Time to Visit Catalina Island

-Catalina Island can get crowded in the summer; it’s a destination for tourists, sailing enthusiasts and mainland weekenders seeking the seaside breezes.
-We visited in January, when the days are true to southern California’s famous climate: sunny, high temps in the sixties.
-Other winter visitors were few and the town was quiet but still fun.
-It was just the ticket for a short but relaxing thirty-six hour romantic getaway.
+Catalina Island can get crowded in the summer; it’s a destination for tourists, sailing enthusiasts, and mainland weekenders seeking the seaside breezes.
+Visit in January when the days are true to southern California’s famous climate: sunny, high temps in the sixties.
+Other winter visitors are few and the town is quiet but still fun.
+It was just the ticket for a short but relaxing 36-hour romantic getaway.